Iain Evans

 Iain Frederick Evans (born 18 April 1959) is a former Australian politician.
 He was leader of the South Australian Division of the Liberal Party of Australia from 2006 to 2007.

 Early life

 Evans attended Heathfield Primary and subsequently Heathfield High School.
 He later gained a bachelor's degree for Building Technology from the SA Institute of Technology (now part of the University of South Australia).
 Prior to entering politics he managed a family-owned building and retailing business.
+His father is Stan Evans and mother, Barb Evans.

 Parliament

 He was elected in the 1993 election landslide for the safe conservative seat of Davenport (following the retirement of his father, Stan Evans).
 Evans held various portfolios in the Olsen and Kerin governments, including Correctional Services, Environment & Heritage, Racing and Volunteers.
 He gained the Deputy Leadership in November 2005 and with the resignation of Kerin after the electoral defeat of 2006 became Leader of the South Australian Liberal Party in a joint leadership ticket with factional rival Vickie Chapman.

 The following is a quote from pollbludger.com: